 Drug abuse damages all sectors of society.
-Drug abuse destroys individual lives, breaks families apart, and is very of-ten the motivating factor behind crimes.
+Drug abuse destroys individual lives, breaks families apart, and is very often the motivating factor behind crimes.

-To combat the drug problem, the Dis-trict Attorney's Office pursues several strategies.
-The District Attorney's Office participates in Drug Court, an effective di-version program for drug abusers.
+To combat the drug problem, the District Attorney's Office pursues several strategies.
+The District Attorney's Office participates in Drug Court, an effective diversion program for drug abusers.
 When cases are not appropriate for Drug Court, the District Attorney's Office effectively prosecutes drug cases.

-In order to combat major drug traffick-ing organizations and cartels operating in the Los Angeles County area, the District Attorney's Office established the Major Narcotics Division (MND).

-MND is comprised of specially trained prosecutors who vertically prosecute sig-nificant narcotics trafficking operations in collaboration with federal, state and local law enforcement agencies and narcotics task forces.
+In order to combat major drug trafficking organizations and cartels operating in the Los Angeles County area, the District Attorney's Office established the Major Narcotics Division (MND).
+MND is comprised of specially trained prosecutors who vertically prosecute significant narcotics trafficking operations in collaboration with federal, state and local law enforcement agencies and narcotics task forces.

-MND is also responsible for pro-cessing all state wiretaps for the Office.
-Wiretaps are a vital and effective law en-forcement tool that is used to disrupt, dis-mantle and prosecute major narcotics traf-ficking operations.
-Motivated by high profits, these organizations distribute deadly drugs into our community that endangers residents and children.
-Division prosecu-tors regularly conduct POST certified wire-tap training to law enforcement to ensure this invaluable tool is made available.
-MND deputies specialize in prosecuting narcotics trafficking organizations with ties to cartels, manufacturing and distribution of illicit narcotics, and clandestine labora-tories that expose children to toxic chemi-cals and dangerous hazards.
+MND is also responsible for processing all state wiretaps for the Office.
+Wiretaps are a vital and effective law enforcement tool that is used to disrupt, dismantle and prosecute major narcotics trafficking operations.
+Motivated by high profits, these organizations distribute deadly drugs into our community that endanger residents and children.
+Division prosecutors regularly conduct POST certified wiretap training to law enforcement to ensure this invaluable tool is made available.
+MND deputies specialize in prosecuting narcotics trafficking organizations with ties to cartels, manufacturing and distribution of illicit narcotics, as well as clandestine laboratories that expose children to toxic chemicals and dangerous hazards.